 Born in 1902, Barbara McClintock was a Nobel prize winner in Physiology.
 She never married, as she chose to devote her life to research instead.
 She was a careerist whose family had little money.
-They thought it was important for her to marry, and her interest in research was viewed with skepticism.
+They thought it was important for her to marry, and her research interest was viewed with scepticism.

 Born in 1990, Laxmi Agarwal is an activist and motivational speaker.
 She is an acid attack survivor and is a campaigner for ‘Stop Sale Acid.’
 Laxmi did fall in love but decided not to marry to challenge the taboos of Indian society and stayed in a live-in relationship with the man she loved, who is also the father of her daughter.
-She also started an organization for acid attack victims, The Laxmi Foundation.
-She was honored with the International Women of Courage award.
+Also started an organization for acid attack victims, The Laxmi Foundation, she was honoured with the International Women of Courage award.

 These are some of the women who have broken the monotony and taboo about marriage, went against the conventional path, and chose a career for a lifetime.

 A Peek into My Side of The World

 How, according to the Indian culture, marriage is equal to life-long stability, satisfaction, protection, the only way to have children, happiness, security?
 Will the society hold the ruins of future of women in their hands if none of it turns out to be true?”

 “What are your plans for future?
 I mean do you have any plans to marry or not?
 You are turning 25 soon.”